LeHongCat/TN-Mammo/README.md

 ## Acknowledgments

 We would like to thank Thong Nhat Hospital for providing the mammography data used in this research.
+We would love to thank AISIA Research Lab, University of Science, Vietnam National University in Ho Chi Minh City, and Tan Tao University for supporting us in experiments and research algorithms for this project.